BlastWind/unfooling_blog/_posts/2024-12-17-problems-to-keep-in-your-head.markdown

   - idea
 ---

-This post serves two goals:
+This post serves three goals:
 1. Encourage you to marinate on problems,
+2. Strategize how to organize information,
-2. Give you my problems.
+3. Give you my problems.

 I will occasionally update this post with new problems.